 OneDrive content will now be captured and will be ready for search gradually as it is synced.
 Once successfully configured and connected, the OneDrive synchronization automatically occurs every 2 hours.

-You can synchronize document access permissions from OneDrive to Workplace Search.
+You can synchronize document access permissions between OneDrive and Workplace Search.
 This will ensure the right people see the right documents.